hylowaker/Phyloward/README.md

 ### Basic command line use
-After Installation, you can run the program in command line environment.
+After Installation, try invoking the program in shell.

     $ phyloward